TodePond/TodePondDotCom/wikiblogarden/meta/narrative/modernism/obsession/readme.md

 These movements are sometimes called meta narratives.
 And they end up explaining everything about our society.
 Everything we have is built up on modernism— Modernism won.
 And here as I write this I find myself drawn more and more into—

-This sort of took over my life for three weeks, so I stopped writing it, for my own health.
+This sort of took over my life for three weeks, so I stopped writing the blog post, for my own health.

 ## Top 99 Ways To Make Sand